beemorris/beemorris.github.io/_pages/cv.md

 ======
 * Indiana University:
   * Spring 2021
-    * LaTex Tutorial
+    * LaTeX Tutorial
-      * My advisor lead a LaTex Tutorial for the Center of Excellence for Women & Technology.
+      * My advisor lead a LaTeX Tutorial for the Center of Excellence for Women & Technology.
 I assisted in this tutorial along with another student.
   * Fall 2019
     * While my advisor was out of town I taught two lectures: Unix basics and Python.